-- Write the following sentences on the board/chart paper: - It is impossible to fit the new table in the back of our small car. - The student gave an incorrect answer.
+- Write the following sentences on the board/chart paper: - It is impossible to fit the new table in the back of our small car. - It is incorrect to use the word ain't.

 • Choose and make sufficient copies of a text selection from the online Fluency Supplement to distribute and review with students for additional fluency practice.
 If you choose to do a fluency assessment, you will assess students in Lesson 10.